 What Are the Different Types of Protein in the Diet?

-There are different types of protein in our diet — complete and incomplete proteins.
+There are different types of protein in our diet — complete, high-quality protein and incomplete protein.
 The "completeness" (or quality) of a protein is determined by its amino acid composition.
-A complete protein source is one that provides all of the essential amino acids.
-Complete proteins come from animal sources (e.g. eggs, milk, meat, poultry, and fish) and foods made from soy (e.g. tofu and tempeh).
+High-quality protein sources are complete with all 9 essential amino acids.
+High-quality proteins come from animal sources (e.g. eggs, milk, meat, poultry, and fish) and foods made from soy (e.g. tofu and tempeh).
 About 75% of the protein we eat in our diets should be complete or high-quality protein.
 An incomplete protein source is one that is low in one or more of the essential amino acids.
 Most plant proteins (e.g. legumes and nuts) are incomplete proteins because they do not contain all the essential amino acids.
-Incomplete proteins can be combined (e.g. beans and rice, milk, and cereal) to obtain protein of sufficient quality to be considered complete.
+Incomplete proteins can be combined (e.g. beans and rice, milk and cereal) to obtain protein of sufficient quality to be considered complete, high-quality protein.

 - Meats, poultry, and fish